Nikki Charles, M.A.

-James joined the Hero Dogs staff as Administrative Assistant in September 2012, becoming the organization’s first hired staff member.
-He has ten years of administrative experience in various organizations and a Bachelor of Arts degree in English from St. Mary’s College of Maryland.
+James joined the Hero Dogs staff as Administrative Assistant in September 2012, becoming the organization’s first hired staff member, after ten years of working in administrative jobs at other organizations.
 He was thrilled to find a position where he could support an organization that works to help those in need, and delighted to find himself in an office where canines frequently outnumber humans.
-He and his wife, Jessica (who volunteers in the Hero Dogs kennel and edits the Hero Dogs Puppy Pages) live near Frederick, MD with two cats, two mice, three hermit crabs, three rats, six birds, and oddly, zero dogs.
-The one he borrowed for the picture is his absolute favorite Hero Dog, Sammie.
-Except for all of his other absolute favorite Hero Dogs.
+He and his wife, Jessica (a Hero Dogs volunteer) live near Frederick, MD.

-Becca joined the Hero Dogs staff as Kennel Manager in November 2012.
 Becca, a native of upstate New York, is a graduate of SUNY Cobleskill in Animal Science.
-She first came to Hero Dogs in January 2012 to do her senior year internship.
-She supervised the kennel volunteers, cared for the four dogs then at the facility, assisted with classes, and learned new service dog training skills.
+She is a certified dog trainer, CPDT-KA, who first came to Hero Dogs in January 2012 to do her senior year internship.
+As an intern, she supervised the kennel volunteers, cared for the four dogs then at the facility, assisted with classes, and learned new service dog training skills.
 After graduating in May 2012, Becca took a position at a local animal shelter.
-However, she missed the Hero Dogs she had spent four months living with too much, and returned to Hero Dogs in the fall.
-Currently Becca supervises 25 volunteers, six dogs, and one very bossy cat at our kennel.
-She also assists with education of our volunteer Puppy Raisers and Puppy Sitters, the advanced training of dogs at our facility, and veteran-dog team training.
+However, she missed the Hero Dogs she had spent four months living with too much, and she returned to Hero Dogs that fall as our Kennel Manager.
+In June 2018, Becca handed off the Kennel Manager duties to Sabrina and became a full-time trainer dedicating her time to working with the advanced training of dogs at our facility, puppies still with their puppy raisers, and Hero Dogs Teams.
 Having previous experience as a volunteer instructor at a therapeutic riding program, Becca enjoys coming to work every day on a horse farm, and sometimes tries to sneak extra cats into the kennel.